23 JANUARY – 15 FEBRUARY 2018

 At lower elevations we managed to get crippling views of the most-wanted Lanceolated Monklet, the endemic Crested Ant Tanager, and Ochre-breasted Tanager.
 We went back to the lodge after spending the whole morning by the road.
 In the afternoon we explored the area around the house, having a lovely encounter with the endemic Greyish Piculet and also found Chestnut-headed Oropendola, Thick-billed Seed Finch, Variable Seedeater, Smooth-billed Ani, House Wren, and other classic birds of open grounds and secondary growth.

 We left Montezuma the next morning and started our long drive to the Otún Quimbaya Fauna and Flora Sanctuary located near the town of La Suiza beyond Pereira at the shores of the upper parts of the Otún River.
 We arrived there at lunchtime.
 Our plan was to explore the area around the lodge in the afternoon.
-As soon we arrived we encountered an impressive Red-ruffed Fruitcrow; this is probably one the best places to see this species in South America.
+As soon as we arrived we encountered an impressive Red-ruffed Fruitcrow; this is probably one of the best places to see this species in South America.
 Later we found one of our main targets, the endemic and Endangered (IUCN) Cauca Guan.
 Andean Motmot, Blackburnian Warbler, and Golden-faced Tyrannulet were also in evidence.
 We went to the river to look for Torrent Duck, sadly with no luck, but had views of the classic White-capped Dipper and also of Black Phoebe, Torrent Tyrannulet, and Broad-winged Hawk.
 After dinner we tried for Mottled Owl around the lodge, but too much moonlight and dogs barking noisily from a neighboring house spoiled our search.
 However, we heard it.

 The next morning we left toward El Cedral before dawn.
-El Cedral is only a six-kilometer drive away, but it will takes 30 minutes on a 4×4 jeep on a bad road.
+El Cedral is only a six-kilometer drive away, but it takes 30 minutes in a 4×4 jeep on a bad road.
 The idea was to get there at dawn to try for the enigmatic Hooded Antpitta.
 We managed to attract an individual responding, but after two tries the bird stopped and did not show up.
 It was sad to miss it on this trip.
 But we continued and saw Sickle-winged Guan, Blackburnian Warbler, Plumbeous-crowned Tyrannulet, Rufous-breasted Tody-Flycatcher, Metallic-green Tanager, White-naped Brushfinch, Whiskered Wren, Streak-capped Treehunter, Lesser Goldfinch, Yellow-bellied Seedeater, Slaty-backed Chat-Tyrant, Strong-billed and Olive-backed Woodcreepers, the endemic Parker’s Antbird, and Collared Trogon.
 We heard Moustached Antpitta distantly and saw Colombian Red Howler Monkeys, and Grey-handed Night Monkeys were sleeping at daytime.
 We also saw more Cauca Guans.
 After lunch we were lucky to find a nice pair of Torrent Ducks along the Otún River.
 We were thrilled with close-up views of what appeared to be a courtship display.
 Then we drove towards Manizales, which is the capital of the Department of Caldas and is situated close to the Nevado Del Ruiz volcano.
 Manizales is the main center for the production of Colombian coffee and an important hub for higher educational institutions.

 One can use Manizales as base to explore the two magnificent birding sites for which the town is famous among birders, Los Nevados National Park and the Rio Blanco Nature Reserve.
-Both locations are essential to admire some of the most-wanted birds of Colombia.
+Both locations are essential to admiring some of the most-wanted birds of Colombia.
 We went straight to the Hotel Termales del Ruiz, located at 3500 meters above sea level and surrounded by magic views of the páramo and the Andes.
 Hot springs around the hotel doubtlessly make it a great place to stay, but most important for us are the high-elevation hummingbird species one can see at the hotel, which include Buff-winged Starfrontlet, Viridian Metaltail, Great Sapphirewing, Mountain Velvetbreast, Shining Sunbeam, Rainbow-bearded Thornbill, and Golden-breasted Puffleg.
 They feed so close to observers that they might literally perch on someone’s head.
 We had great views of all of them, and after a nice contemplation of the fabulous scenery we retired to our rooms to get ready for the next day.

 We took it easy the next day with a drive to the entrance of the national park.
-Here where had incredible views of a male Buffy Helmetcrest, another Colombian endemic.
+Here we had incredible views of a male Buffy Helmetcrest, another Colombian endemic.
 Other great birds included Tawny Antpitta, White-chinned Thistletail, Andean Tit-Spinetail, Andean Siskin, Plain-colored Seedeater, Stout-billed Cinclodes, nice views of Black-chested Buzzard-Eagle, Brown-bellied Swallow, Masked and Glossy Flowerpiercers, Brown-backed Chat-Tyrant, Plumbeous Sierra Finch, and Paramo Tapaculo.
 After a whole morning’s birding we were forced to go back to Manizales by the same way we had taken when we came in (the main road from Manizales to Los Nevados National Park).
 We had wanted to explore the old road that runs below the Hotel Termales Del Ruiz toward Manizales, where we had had great luck in the past, but the road was blocked by road maintenance.
 We went to Manizales city, where we stayed in a comfortable hotel.
 It was nice to go to a pasta restaurant to have a change in the menu.

 The next day we left the hotel before dawn and drove toward the Rio Blanco Nature Reserve, which is run by the Aguas de Manizales municipal and regional program.
 This reserve protects the forest and the headwaters for Manizales and for many years has been trying to provide tourist facilities for birdwatchers, including accommodation, food, guided visits, and the famous antpitta feeding stations.

 We arrived at 6 a.m. to have breakfast, and then we had 30 minutes to check the hummingbirds and saw Collared Inca, Long-tailed Sylph, Buff-tailed Coronet, and Tourmaline Sunangel.
 We also had Masked Flowerpiercer and Buff-breasted Mountain Tanager around the feeders.
 By 7.00 a.m. we and other birders were called to visit the first feeding station, which was just next to the house.
 We waited for Bicolored Antpitta, which was close but did not show up.
 We followed the person in charge of the antpitta feeders, who took us to the next station, where we had incredibly close-up views of the endemic Brown-banded Antpitta and of the widespread Chestnut-crowned Antpitta and Grey-browed Brushfinch as well.
 Finally, the last station provided dynamite views of Slate-crowned Antpitta.
-After the show was over we separated from the others birders and stayed on our own, enjoying views of a nice mixed flock with Black-eared Hemispingus, Oleaginous Hemispingus, Capped Conebill, Brown-capped Vireo, Superciliaried Hemispingus, Grey-hooded Bush Tanager, Slaty Brushfinch, Blue-and-black Tanager, Glossy-black Thrush, Black-billed Peppershrike, Crimson-mantled Woodpecker, Azara’s Spinetail, Pearled Treerunner, Streaked Xenops, and Strong-billed and Montane Woodcreepers.
+After the show was over we separated from the other birders and stayed on our own, enjoying views of a nice mixed flock with Black-eared Hemispingus, Oleaginous Hemispingus, Capped Conebill, Brown-capped Vireo, Superciliaried Hemispingus, Grey-hooded Bush Tanager, Slaty Brushfinch, Blue-and-black Tanager, Glossy-black Thrush, Black-billed Peppershrike, Crimson-mantled Woodpecker, Azara’s Spinetail, Pearled Treerunner, Streaked Xenops, and Strong-billed and Montane Woodcreepers.
 We also noticed Band-tailed Pigeon, Sickle-winged Guan, Masked Trogon, and Golden-headed Quetzal.

 After lunch we took a break and met again in the afternoon to bird the road and look for some night birds.
 The activity was rather slow in the afternoon, with the same mixed flock described above but with fewer species.
 Before dusk we managed to see Rufous-bellied Nighthawk flying above us and a single Band-winged Nightjar.
 We spent the night at Rio Blanco.